ahelal/cdf/Readme.md

 ## TODO

-* Fix output table bug `cdf hook -o table`
-* Params and var files in cdf
-* Create a reference to `CONFIG` i.e. `config.resource_group` or `config.location`
-* Ability to save vars in state (for random strings example rg)
-* HTTP get resource in jinja2
+* add jinja2 test to check dir, file , and filter for json/yaml
+* Refactor to remove access to state directly and use config
 * Tests :)
+* Support terraform
 * Implement test handler and test lifecycle
-* Support terraform
+* Implement generic rest interface
 * Check if a deployment is running and connect instead of redeploying or deleting
-* Support interactive cmd bind stdout,stderr, stdin
+* HTTP get filter in jinja2